Finance & Incentives

 Economic Development Reserve Fund

-An annual closing fund of $5 million.
+This fund is a discretionary annual closing fund.
 A portion is available to qualified organizations achieving performance measures that stimulate and promote industries that provide capital investment and high-wage jobs.
+Contact Jennifer Graves to discuss how to qualify.

 - Certified Sites